Iksal: History

+Roman and Byzantine empires

 Iksal was known to Josephus as Xaloth.
 Archaeological excavations in Iksal revealed artifacts from the period of Roman and Byzantine rule in Palestine.
 A ring decorated with the image of a lion dates to this period.
 Rock-cut tombs, glass vessels and jewelry were also found, as well as agricultural installations from the Byzantine period such as a plastered winepress carved into the rock.

 Archaeologist Uzi Leibner says Iksal is one of several villages in Galilee that had a Jewish population during the Roman period, joined later by Christians.

-Middle Ages
+Caliphates and Crusaders

 In 536 a council in Jerusalem convened to condemn Severus of Antioch and his followers.
 Present at that Council were 45 bishops, including Parthenius, bishop of Exalus, who have been identified with Iksal.

 Remains have been excavated dating to the Umayyad period (7th century CE), including pottery and Cream Ware bowls.

 On December 22, 946, the forces of the Egyptian Ikhshidid dynasty defeated those of Sayf al-Daula at Iksal.
 The latter retreated to Aleppo, while the Ikshidid forces advanced onto Damascus.

 During the period of Crusader rule in Palestine, a castle was built in Iksal, the ruins of which are visible today.
 The Crusaders probably built over an older structure dating to the Abbasid, and Fatimid era.
 A large cemetery on the village ouskirts was known as Mukbarat el Afranj ("Cemetery of the Franks").

 Yaqut al-Hamawi described Aksal as a village five leagues from Tiberias near the Abu Futrus river.

 Remains from the Mamluk period have also been excavated.
 Three sites revealed pottery remains from the 14th and 15th century CE.